Narasingha Deva I: Conflicts with Mamluk dynasty in Bengal

 It is certainly a fact that Narasingha Deva I had extended his sway up to Rarh by defeating Tughril-Tughan Khan.
 He intended to extend his sway up to Varendra by repeatedly invading it.
 By that time, Lakhnauti consisted of two main divisions- Rarh and Varendra, situated on either side of the Ganges.
-Lakhnor was the headquarters of Turko-Afghan expansionist operations in Bengal, consisting mainly of Rarh and Varendra subdivisions under direct authority of the Delhi Sultanate.
+Lakhnor was the headquarters of Muslim expansionist operations in Bengal, consisting mainly of Rarh and Varendra subdivisions under direct authority of the Delhi Sultanate.
 Having his sway over Rarh and southern parts of Gauda, Narasingha Deva I, directed his army against Varendra.
 The Odishan army ransacked the Muslim territory at Bengal and created panic in the minds of the Muslims.
-Being fearful, Tughril Tughan Khan appealed to Sultan Alauddin Masud Saha of Delhi to come to his rescue; the Sultan sent Quamuruddin Tamur Khan, the governor of Oudh to help Tugha Khan.
+Being fearful, Tughril Tughan Khan appealed to Sultan Alauddin Masud Saha of Delhi to come to his rescue; the Sultan sent Quamuruddin Tamur Khan, the governor of Oudh to help Tughan Khan.
 However, after reaching Bengal, Tamur had a sharp difference of opinion with Tughril Tughan, who was ultimately driven away from Bengal and Tamur Khan continued as its governor till his death in 1246 CE.